WaylandM/dichroic-mirror-offsets/docs/offset_measurement.md

-# Measurement of dichroic mirror offsets
+# Measurement of dichroic mirror (DM) offsets

 ## Image acquisition

 Images of fluorescent microspheres (beads) were acquired using sequential scans using the 405nm laser and each objective in turn.
 Two sequential scan configurations were used: (i) DMs 1, 2 and 3; (ii) DMs 1, 4 and 5.
+Images were saved in Olympus oir format (one file per sequential scan).
 For further information on imaging parameters, please consult image file metadata.

+This is a very long line This is a very long line This is a very long line This is a very long line This is a very long line This is a very long line This is a very long line

-All images used to measure dichroic offsets are available on figshare.
+All images used to measure DM offsets are available on figshare.

 | Date | DOI |
 |---|---|